tariq-abdullah/WP-air/README.md

 ## Host your site on cloud storage services

 This plugin makes it possible for to automatically push changes to cloud storage services like AWS S3, DigitalOcean Spaces etc.

+## Other Features

+  - Remove Clutter from the code
+  - Remove Versions from the CSS
+  - Combine CSS Files
+  - Combine JS Files